deepikaaselvam/CHATAPPLICATION/README.md

 ---

-## 🛠 Features
+## 🛠🚀Features

-- **Real-time Chat:** Seamless communication between Sender and Receiver.
+--Real-time message exchange between a Sender and a Receiver.
-- **Socket Programming:** Leveraging Java sockets for network communication.
+--Graphical User Interface (GUI) built using Java AWT components.
-- **AWT Interface:** User-friendly graphical interface created with Java AWT.
+--Efficient communication via socket programming.
-- **Bidirectional Messaging:** Sender and Receiver can both send and receive messages.
+--Easy-to-use interface with a Send Button and a Text Field for entering messages.
 ---

 ## 📸 Screenshots